Outbound Exchange Program

 ISEP - International Student Exchange Program

-We are now a member of the International Student Exchange Programs (ISEP) network giving you access to over 300 institutions in over 50 different countries.
+CQUniversity is a member of the International Student Exchange Programs (ISEP) network giving you access to over 300 institutions in over 50 different countries.

 Exchange agreements with international universities are based on reciprocal fee-waiver arrangements which mean that our students pay their regular fees CQUniversity and do not have to pay fees to the host institution.